-Investment in subsidiaries is stated at cost less any provisions for permanent diminution in value.
+Investments in subsidiaries are stated at cost, including any capital contributions to subsidiaries, less any provisions for permanent diminution in value.
 Cost of investment relates wholly to the shareholding in the Company's direct subsidiaries.

-Details of the investments as at 31 March 2022 and 2023, all of which were incorporated in the UK, and have a principal place of business of the UK, are as follows.
+Details of the investments as at 31 March 2022 and 2023 (except where indicated), all of which were incorporated in the UK, and have a principal place of business of the UK, are as follows.